 - Legs are long, up to 3 to 5 inches long.

-- Coloring is a brown, fairly solid color with little patterning (with variation among species).
+- The coloring is a brown, fairly solid color with little patterning (with variation among species).

-- Variation between sexes means that the female spider has a larger body, but the male has longer legs.
+- The variation between sexes means that the female spider has a larger body, but the male has longer legs.

 - Personality is shy, with a tendency to avoid human interaction.